-Management's Discussion and Analysis For the Year Ended December 31, 2019
+Management's Discussion and Analysis For the Year Ended December 31, 2020

-The increase in fund balance in the City Services Fund was mostly due to an increase in special assessment collections from 2018 to 2019.
+The increase in fund balance in the City Services Fund was mostly due to an increase in special assessment collections from 2019 to 2020 along with a slight decrease in total expenditures.

-The Debt Service fund balance increase was mostly related to a decrease in principal and interest payments from 2018 to 2019.
+The Debt Service fund balance decrease was mostly related to a decrease in transfers in for principal and interest payments from 2019 to 2020.

-The decrease in fund balance in the Capital Improvement Fund can be attributed to the City paying off an outstanding OPWC Loan early in 2019.
+The increase in fund balance in the Capital Improvement Fund can be attributed to the large increase in transfers in from the general fund during the year.